12 Sensory Play Activities for Early Years

 Babies love exploring treasure baskets; introduce deep baskets containing safe and interesting objects for them to independently explore with their hands.
 Try creating a fragrant treasure basket with interesting smelling objects, such as a sweet smelling lump of beeswax, an orange or a pine cone.

 In the early years world, sensory play has become almost synonymous with messy play activities, such as shaving foam, finger paints and hiding small objects in compost.
 Although there is certainly plenty of value in these activities, some young children dislike the sensation of wet and gloopy textures.
-There is, however, much more to touch/sensory play activities than messing around with cold spaghetti or finger paints.
+There is, however, much more to touch/sensory play activities than messing around with cold spaghetti or finger paints as the benefits of tactile sensory play can enormously help cognitive and physical development.

-The benefits of tactile sensory play can enormously help cognitive and physical development, especially soft play activities, which involve children immersing themselves in ball pools, squeezing through narrow tunnels and jumping onto soft mats – great for developing full body gross motor skills and confidence.
+Have children complete an assault course, immersing themselves in ball pools, squeezing through narrow tunnels and jumping onto soft mats – great for developing full body gross motor skills and confidence.
 In the summer, a day at the beach offers multiple sensory activities; the feel of the warm sun on skin, differing textures of wet and dry sand, and the sensation of cold waves on toes.